isabella232/stacki-hdp-bridge/README.md

 I can wait...(Are we there yet?)

 2. Install the stacki-hdp-bridge pallet.
-On your frontend, either download, add enable:
+On your frontend, download, add, enable:

 This is currently in S3 so download it:
 ```